ucan-wg/invocation/README.md

 Often [Invocation] in the `join` field will synthesize [Result]s of the concurrent execution threads (spawned by `fork`), and incorporate them into the current execution thread.

 It is also possible for the thread to complete execution (omit `join` field) and leave concurrent threads behind.
-The `join` field, simply demarks the execution thread and provides a way to follow it through trail of [Receipt]s.
+The `join` field, simply marks the execution thread and provides a way to follow it through trail of [Receipt]s.

 ## 7.1 Schema